 - Permanent physical disability

 Our primary goal is to maximize your compensation award and hold the at-fault parties fully accountable for their actions.
 That way, you’ll have the financial resources to get back on your feet again.

 Can I Recover Damages If I’m Being Blamed for a Truck Accident in Florida?

 Multiple parties can be held liable for the same accident under Florida law, including victims who were injured in the crash.

-However, you don’t lose your right to compensation if you’re partly responsible; Florida is a pure comparative fault state with a 51% recovery bar.
+However, you don’t always lose your right to compensation if you’re partly responsible; Florida is a modified comparative fault state with a 51% recovery bar.
 Under Florida law, you can sue to recover damages from anyone who was even slightly responsible for the accident.
 However, if you are partly to blame, your damages will be reduced to account for your share of fault.
 And if you are mostly to blame, you cannot recover compensation.

 We’ll Fight to Recover Compensation for All of Your Truck Accident Injuries

 Because of their size and weight, commercial trucks have the ability to cause extreme injuries.
 Even if you survive the crash, you may be left struggling with a permanent disability.

 - Brain injuries